Howie Bedell Stats

 He later coached for the Mariners and Royals and was the Reds' Farm Director in 1990 and '91.

-In the mid-90's, the Mayor of York, Pennsylvania hired Bedell to spearhead an effort to being Minor League Baseball back to the city.
+In the mid-90's, the Mayor of York, Pennsylvania hired Bedell to spearhead an effort to bring Minor League Baseball back to the city.
 Their efforts succeeded; in 2006, the York Revolution began play in the Atlantic League.

 Bedell's post-playing days accomplishments are impressive.